Close

 • Lost or damaged clothing or possessions, including schoolbooks, electronics, money and jewelry

-Keeping a pulse on your child’s social and school environment could help keep unwanted behaviors and situations from escalating.
+Keeping a pulse on your child’s social and school environment may help keep unwanted behaviors and situations from escalating.
 The foundation for helping your child begins with establishing a nurturing home environment early on:

 • Talk to your children about how to treat others and how they should expect to be treated.